JamesLMilner/chronolite/README.md

     }
 ```

+#### Synchronous Timing

-Here is an example of using the time method:
+Here is an example of using the synchronous time method:

 ```javascript